-„Industrial Robotics Company“ offer solutions for furniture industry
+„Industrial Robotics Company“ offer solutions for the furniture industry

-The solutions offered by Industrial Robotics Company can be used widely and successfully within the furniture industry.
+Robotic solutions for the furniture industry offered by Industrial Robotics Company can be used widely and successfully within the furniture industry.
 Industrial robots are worth using even for small-scale production.
 Using robots becomes especially relevant when skilled workers are in short supply.
 Employees working in a team with a robot can achieve much more.

 The use of industrial robots in the furniture industry is not intended to replace people but rather to improve their working conditions.
 By entrusting some production tasks to robots, people can do other jobs and make better use of their knowledge and skills.
 Industrial robots are great at performing tedious, hazardous and physically demanding tasks.

-A few processes where robots can best contribute in furniture production:
+A few processes where robots can best contribute to furniture production:

 - Production of individual furniture components